Josiah Mortimer takes an irreverent look at the newly-anointed leader of the British National Party, Adam Walker.

 Following the judgement, a resigning BNP staffer described Walker as ‘nice but dim’.
 Others said he wouldn’t even understand the judgement.

-A bright future for the BNP, then…Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+A bright future for the BNP, then…Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.